puhao7117441/Simple-MSWord-Generator/README.md

 for-loop-start-expression and for-loop-end-expression must be it own paragraph (a new line) in the MS Word template.
 The paragraph which contain for-loop-start-expression or for-loop-end-expression will be delete when do document generation.

+for-loop expression does not support in document header and footer.

 Dependent on the items count of the returned Iterable object,  the content between for-loop-start-expression and for-loop-end-expression will be repeated.

 for-loop-start-expression and for-loop-end-expression are ok to use in table.
 When use for-loop expression in table, The entire row that contain for-loop-start-expression and for-loop-end-expression will be delete, only the row between start and end will be repeated.